 module-1# debug platform internal ns elam asic 0

-Nexus 9000 packet tracer tool can be used to track the path of the packet and with its built-in counters for flow statistics makes it a valuable tool for intermittent/complete traffic loss scenarios.
-It would be very useful where TCAM resources are limited or not available to run other tools.
-Additionally, this tool can not capture ARP traffic and does not display details of the packets content like Wireshark.
+Nexus 9000 packet tracer tool can be used to track the path of the packet, and with its built-in counters for flow statistics, makes it a valuable tool for intermittent/complete traffic loss scenarios.
+It would be very useful where TCAM resources are limited, or not available, to run other tools.
+Additionally, this tool cannot capture ARP traffic and does not display details of the packets content like Wireshark.

 To configure packet tracer, use these commands: